maticnetwork/whitepaper/README.md

   - To check if there are transactions with duplicate nonces

   - To check for transactions with missing nonce values (skipping multiple nonces in between) This is an interactive fraud proof.
-The Delegate must submit missing nonce transaction in certain amount of time when challenged for this type of transaction.
+The Block Producer must submit missing nonce transaction in certain amount of time when challenged for this type of transaction.

   - To check for transactions with non-ordered nonces